ferdesmello/hbr-solar-forecast-project/README.md

 The scripts are in the [downloaders](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/downloaders) folder.

+The files downloaded are saved in the [data](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/data) folder, but are too big to include in this repository.

 #

 ### 2. Cleaning the data

 The datasets have many null values, windows of no data, or the data were taken at different time paces.
-I cleaned and merged the datasets into two: one for the solar flares () and one for the geomagnetic storms ().
+I cleaned and merged the datasets into two: one for the solar flares (data_flares.csv) and one for the geomagnetic storms (data_storms.csv), which you can find in the [data](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/data) folder.

 The cleaning scripts are in the [filters](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/filters) folder.